 Tree Cavities and Hollows

 Tree cavities and hollows are sunken or open areas in a tree that typically occur when the tree has suffered some injury, followed by decay.
-In some cases, the decay goes too far and the tree is no longer able to survive.
-However, in most cases, the decay is surrounded by healthy tree tissue that is protected from the decay, and the tree survives, leaving a hollow area or hole.
+In some cases, the decay goes too far, and the tree is unable to survive.
+However, the healthy tree tissue surrounding the decay is protected in most cases.
+As a result, the tree survives, leaving a hollow area or hole.

-Some sources estimate that a tree can lose up to 70% of a cross section of wood and still safely support itself.
-The tree tends to heal itself and the build up of the tree trunk around the wounded area reinforces the stability.
-If the wood is weak, or other factors exist, such as insects being attracted by the decay and spreading out, the tree could be at risk of falling.
-A certified arborist or other tree care specialist can assess the risk and advise you if the tree has moderate or significant chance of failing.
+Some sources estimate that a tree can lose up to 70% of a cross-section of wood and still safely support itself.
+This is because the tree tends to heal itself, and the buildup of the tree trunk around the wounded area reinforces the stability.
+However, if the wood is weak, or other factors exist, such as insects attracted to the decay and spreading out, the tree could be at risk of falling.
+A certified arborist or other tree care specialist can assess the risk and advise you if the tree has a moderate or significant chance of failing.

 If the tree is stable, no treatment is necessary.
-However, some homeowners choose to have the tree filled, either for aesthetic purposes, to keep young children from playing in the tree, or to keep animals from nesting inside.
-If you choose to fill the tree, be sure to use a foam filler.
-Concrete was a common filler in the past, but trees move with the wind and they continue to grow, so the unyielding concrete acts as an irritant that can cause even more damage to the tree.
+However, some homeowners choose to have the tree filled, either for aesthetic purposes, to keep young children from playing in the tree, or keep animals from nesting inside.
+If you choose to fill the tree, use a foam filler.
+Concrete was a standard filler in the past.
+However, trees move with the wind and continue to grow, so the unyielding concrete acts as an irritant that can cause even more damage to the tree.

 Forks or Splits

 Either way, forks such as this can cause tree branches to break off under pressure.
-V-shaped forks are the most risky, and should be closely watched if a large tree is near power lines or structures.
-In many cases, a certified arborist can fortify the connection by cabling and bracing the tree.
+V-shaped forks are the riskiest and should be monitored if a large tree is near power lines or structures.
+A certified arborist can fortify the connection by cabling and bracing the tree in many cases.
 This service utilizes cable lines and bracing rods to redistribute structural stress and help prevent structural damage.

 Contact Stein Tree for Tree Care

-Stein Tree Service strives to provide excellent service to homeowners in Pennsylvania, Delaware and Maryland.
-Our services include tree inspection, tree and plant health care, insect infestation prevention and treatment, tree trimming and pruning, tree removal and cabling or bracing.
-We are available 24/7 for emergency tree services and we offer free consultations.
+Stein Tree Service strives to provide excellent service to homeowners in Delaware, Pennsylvania, and Maryland.
+Our services include tree inspection, insect infestation prevention and treatment for emerald ash borer, tree trimming and pruning, tree removal, and cabling or bracing.
+In addition, we are available 24/7 for emergency tree services, and we offer free consultations.
 For information about tree care, visit our website, or contact us at 302-478-3511.